 Simple Habit is the best meditation app for all the busy people out there.
 Each and every guided meditation is only 5 minutes long which is why it is easy to practice them on a daily basis.
 Their 5-minute guided meditations help alleviate stress, increase focus, and instill a sense of wellness.

-Simple habit allows you to get unlimited access anywhere and anytime with the premium subscription.
+Simple habit allows you to get unlimited access anywhere and anytime with a premium subscription.
 The app comes with an auto-renewing subscription which means that it automatically renews at the end of your term and you will be charged through your Google Play Store account.

 Omvana offers the world’s best life-changing audios for sleep, focus, relaxation, inspiration, meditation, and lots more.